katzenpost/katzen/README.md

 ./katzenpost` to katzen's `go.mod` file and clone the monorepo in your katzen checkout.

+To build an apk for Anroid, use the makefile target docker-build-android, `make docker-build-android`

 ### Building without docker

 Make sure you have a working Go environment (Go 1.16 or higher is required; on